CLAS-205/wi25-site/docs/textbook/unit1/project1-naming/index.md

 While Greek and Latin roots form the backbone of much scientific terminology, non-Greek and Latin languages can also contribute to scientific names.
 For example, some plants and animals keep indigenous names to honor cultural heritage or reflect local knowledge about the species.
 Using non-Greek and Latin languages can provide specific, culturally relevant descriptors that might not be captured by traditional naming conventions.

-For each of the following names, look up the language and culture that is used in the scientific name.
-Then tell the significance (in at least 1-2 sentences) that the organism has to that culture.
+For each of the following names, provide its English counterpart (i.e., its non-scientific, common name).
+Then, look up and provide the non-Latin or Greek language that is used in the scientific name.
+Then tell the significance (in at least 1-2 sentences) that the organism has to its culture of origin.

 1. Opuntia tehuacana
-2. Tuber lijiangense
+2. Pouteria sapota
 3. Akodon toba
 4. Esox masquinongy
 5. Sequoiadendron giganteum